ookgezellig/SaveToWaybackMachine/wbm-archiver_v2_30112021/README.md

 It was used to archive
 * the [old kb.nl](../kb.nl/24122021) website in December 2021
 * the [new kb.nl](../kb.nl/23032022) in March 2022.
-This archive run includes the URLs/pages of both the new kb.nl and the new [KB special collections website](https://collecties.kb.nl).
+This archive run includes the URLs/pages of both the new kb.nl and the new [KB special collections website](https://collecties.kb.nl) that were launched on 17th March 2022.

 ## Notes:
 *30/11/2021*